Skip to content

-In this article we will explore the stories of some of the most impactful Irish kings and queens.
-From mythological rulers to historic leaders and everything in between, we will examine some of the people who shaped the history of Ireland for better and worse.
+This article will explore the stories of some of history’s most impactful Irish kings and queens.
+From mythological rulers to historical leaders and everything in between, we will examine some of the people who shaped the history of Ireland for better and worse.

 Provenance

-The High Kings of Ireland played a significant part of Irish history and mythology.
-They were historical and legendary figures known as ‘an Ard Rí’ who claimed Lordship of the entire island of Ireland.
-As the history of the Celts was passed down by word of mouth however, the existence of the High Kings are both historical and legendary; Fact and myth have become intertwined in the story of real kings and queens who feature in Irish folklore alongside Gods and Monsters.
+As the history of the Celts was passed down by word of mouth, the existence of the High Kings is both historical and legendary.
+Fact and myth have become intertwined in the stories of real kings and queens featured in Irish folklore alongside gods and monsters.

-The High Kings (the past ruling kings of the land of Ireland) first established the throne as far back as 1500 BC yet there are no proven, accurate historical records of this, so their existence is partly legendary and fictional.
-Any of the High Kings who lived prior to the 5th century are considered a part of Irish mythology or legendary kings (or what’s aptly called “pseudohistory”).
-In this article we will examine kings and queens from before and after this time.
+High Kings who lived before the 5th century are considered part of Irish mythology or legendary kings (aptly called “pseudohistory”).
+This article will examine kings and queens from before and after this time.

-This does not invalidate their existence as the Celts in Ireland did not keep written records; it was only when Christian monks arrived in Ireland that the story of the Celts was written down.
-However the objectivity of these religious historians is questionable, many monks left out or altered history to fit into the Christian faith.
-Celtic Christianity was developed which preserved some of these traditions, but over time, much of Celtic life was forgotten in favour of traditional Christianity.
+Many monks left out or altered pieces of Celtic history to make them fit into the Christian faith.
+Celtic Christianity was later developed, which preserved some of these traditions.
+However, much of Celtic life was forgotten over time in favour of traditional Christianity.

 The First High King of Ireland

 The First High King of Ireland had a short and unfulfilled life.
-Only one year after becoming a king, he passed away at a place called Dind Ríg in the province of Leinster (by reasons unknown).
+Only one year after becoming a king, he passed away from unknown causes at Dind Ríg in the province of Leinster.
 He was buried at Dumha Sláine.
 The Hill of Slane, as it is known today, has become a centre for religion and learning in Ireland over time and is closely associated with St. Patrick.

-After the death of King Sláine, his brother Rudraige took up the mantle but little did he know that tragic death runs in the family.
-King Rudraige was also short-lived as he died 2 years later.
-The other two brothers of the five became joint High Kings and ruled for 4 years until they both died due to the plague.
+After King Sláine’s death, his brother Rudraige took up the mantle, but little did he know that tragic death runs in the family.
+King Rudraige was also short-lived; he died two years later.
+The two brothers of the remaining three became joint High Kings and ruled for four years until they both died due to the plague.

-Sengann mac Dela, the last one of the brothers, became High King and ruled Ireland for 5 years.
-His reign came to an end when he was murdered by the grandson of his brother, Rudraige, who went on to take the title of the King.
-The last High King, Eochaid mac Eirc was considered the perfect king.
+Sengann mac Dela, the last of the brothers, became High King and ruled Ireland for 5 years.
+His reign came to an end when he was murdered by the grandson of his brother, Rudraige, who went on to take the title of the king.
+The last High King, Eochaid mac Eirc, was considered the perfect king.

 Arrival of the Tuatha de Danann